Riyas97/Context-Android-App/README.md

 3. Create a user account on the application or sign in if you already created an account.
 4. Sign in with the same account on the pc application.
 5. Click receive on the pc application.
 6. On your phone application, you can type the link directly on the app or also share links from chrome or youtube.
+You can also share files with small sizes.
 7. See that the link open on your computer.